IHTSDO/snomed-boot/release/readme.txt

-A SNOMED-CT RF2 release zip archive should be placed in this directory.
+A SNOMED-CT RF2 release archive should extracted into this directory.